KaterinaLupacheva/ramonak.io/content/posts/2020-02-25--React-Context-API.md

 ## Part I: React Context API with functional components and Hooks

+First, start a new React project using [create-react-app](https://github.com/facebook/create-react-app).

-First, let’s create all the components:
+Then let’s create all the components:

 **video-clip.component.js**